 Get more for your money by pursuing this ranking of the "Best Urban & Regional Planning Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Arizona State University is the optimum choice if you are considering majoring in Urban & Regional Planning.
-Graduates of the urban planning program earn an average of $41,194 in the first five years of their career and $77,327 after their first five years of their career.
+Arizona State University urban & regional planning graduates make 3.9% more than the average urban planning grad.
 Tempe, Arizona is the perfect location for college students who appreciate the fast-paced city life.

 Any student who is interested in Urban & Regional Planning has to check out California Polytechnic State University - San Luis Obispo.
 Graduates of the urban planning program make about $45,670 in their early career salary and $85,833 in their mid-career salary.
 California Polytechnic State University - San Luis Obispo is among the largest schools in California.